abbrcode/abbreviations-in-code/.github/ISSUE_TEMPLATE/editCurrAbbr.md

 ---
 name: Edit curr abbr
-about: Edit an existing abbreviation
+about: Edit an abbr in the list
-title: ''
-labels: ''
-assignees: ''
 ---

 # ✏️ Edit curr abbr

 ## Which abbrs do you want to modify?

-->
+{abbr}

 ## What do you want to change?

-->

----

--  [ ] I can handle the following pr related to this issue to edit the abbrs.
+...

+## Briefly describe or provide examples about this change